 In the event that a claim reimbursement is denied in whole or in part, you have a right to a full and fair review.
 Your request to review a claim must be in writing and submitted within 180 days from the claim reimbursement denial notice.
-Note that if you had an MDEA or Minnesota State HRA claim that was previously denied (for a reason other than an ineligible expense) you have additional time to file an appeal.
-The timeframe is extended to 180 days after the end of the Outbreak Period.
 The Claims Administrator will make a claim reimbursement determination within 60 days following receipt of your appeal.
 In unusual cases, the review may take longer than the initial 60-day period.
 In no event will an extension exceed 60 days from the end of the initial 60-day period.